src-d/blog/content/post/kallax.md

 Go is a strongly typed language.
 Thus, it was strange to lose all that safety in a layer as important for us as the data layer.
 We designed kallax because we needed some of our necessities covered.

-* Avoid query failures because of typos. `SELECT name FROM foo` and `SELECT nsme FROM foo` might look very similar but one will fail and no one will tell you until the query is run.
+* **Avoid query failures because of typos**. `SELECT name FROM foo` and `SELECT nsme FROM foo` might look very similar but one will fail and no one will tell you until the query is run.
 You should have tests to check they work, but it's nicer if the compiler can tell you these kinds of things.
-* Guarantee as much as possible that queries have correct types. `SELECT name FROM foo WHERE id = 'potato'` if you don't restrict that IDs to have only a certain type.
+* Guarantee as much as possible that **queries have correct types**. `SELECT name FROM foo WHERE id = 'potato'` if you don't restrict that IDs to have only a certain type.
 * Full support for querying JSON.
 * Full support for Go arrays and slices.
 The [PostgreSQL driver](https://github.com/lib/pq) does not support arrays and it does not support slices of all Go basic types.
 Kallax, on the other hand, does.
-* Not needing special types for nullable types (e.g. `sql.NullInt64`), which introduces specific types in your models only because the database layer needs them.
+* **Not needing special types for nullable types** (e.g. `sql.NullInt64`), which introduces specific types in your models only because the database layer needs them.
-* Fast queries, even with one to one and one to many relationships.
+* **Fast queries**, even with one to one and one to many relationships.

 Just the first of our needs almost rules out any other ORM for Go out there, as they typically access fields or where conditions using strings.
 Last one also rules out most of them, because if we wanted speed, we would have to use a lighter library and that conflicted even more with the first of the points.